nbgarnier/entropy/README.md

 # notes

 this library provides continuous entropies estimates using nearest neighbors.
-It relies on the [ANN library](http://www.cs.umd.edu/~mount/ANN/) by David Mount and Sunil Arya
+It relies on the [ANN library](http://www.cs.umd.edu/~mount/ANN/) by David Mount and Sunil Arya, which has been patched and included in the source tree.

+# documentation

+See help on functions on the [documentation webpage](https://perso.ens-lyon.fr/nicolas.garnier/files/html/).